TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/04_lesson/lesson.md

   * Students should quickly realize that they do not have all the tools necessary to complete the task.

 2. **Lesson**
     * Ask students what they felt like they needed that they had in Snap!
     * Explain that in order to write useful programs, we almost always need the ability to check conditions and change the behavior of the program accordingly.
         * **Conditional** statements give us this ability.
         * The simplest form is the if statement.
 The boolean expression after `if` is called the condition.
 If it is true, then the indented statement gets executed.
 If not, nothing happens.

 ```python
 if x > 0:
     print("x is positive")
 ```

-  * Write out the syntax of if statement on the board.
-Point out: the Boolean expression(condition), the colon, and the tabbing.
+  * Write out the syntax of the `if` statement on the board.
+Point out: the Boolean expression(condition), the colon, and the indentation.
-  * Ask students if they recall what else went along with the if statement.(else)
+  * Ask students if they recall what else went along with the if statement when they used it in Snap!
-    * else is used when there are two possibilities and the condition determines which one gets executed
+    * `else` is used when there are two possibilities and the condition determines which one gets executed
     * show the syntax of the else
   * Describe the elif statment
     * Sometimes there are more than two possibilities and we need more than two branches.
 One way to express a computation like that is a chained conditional: